Relevant to ACCA Qualification exams AA and AAA

-This article will focus primarily on: the requirements of the new ISA 701, Communicating Key Audit Matters in the Independent Auditor’s Report; how ISA 701 interacts with the other reporting standards (ISA 705 and 706); and the new reporting requirements in ISA 570 (Revised), Going Concern.
+This article will focus primarily on: the requirements of ISA 701, Communicating Key Audit Matters in the Independent Auditor’s Report; how ISA 701 interacts with the other reporting standards (ISA 705 and 706); and the reporting requirements in ISA 570 (Revised), Going Concern.

-Candidates often find auditor’s reports a challenging part of the syllabus and in preparation for exams from September 2016, it is imperative that candidates can:
+Candidates often find auditor’s reports a challenging part of the syllabus and in preparation for exams it is imperative that candidates can:

-Candidates will not be expected to draft an auditor’s report in either F8 or P7, but may be asked to present reasons for an unmodified or a modified opinion, or the inclusion of an Emphasis of Matter paragraph.
-Candidates attempting F8 may be required to identify and describe the elements of the auditor’s report and therefore candidates should ensure that they have a sound understanding of the revised ISA 700, Forming an Opinion and Reporting on Financial Statements.
-P7 questions may require a candidate to determine whether a transaction, or a series of transactions and events or other issues arising during the audit, gives rise to a KAM.
+Candidates will not be expected to draft an auditor’s report in either AA or AAA, but may be asked to present reasons for an unmodified or a modified opinion, or the inclusion of an Emphasis of Matter paragraph.
+Candidates attempting AA may be required to identify and describe the elements of the auditor’s report and therefore candidates should ensure that they have a sound understanding of ISA 700, Forming an Opinion and Reporting on Financial Statements.
+AAA questions may require a candidate to determine whether a transaction, or a series of transactions and events or other issues arising during the audit, gives rise to a KAM and should also be prepared to critique the content of a KAM section of an auditor’s report.
+AA candidates should be able to discuss what should be included in the KAM section to ensure the auditor’s report is compliant with ISA 701.

 Candidates may also be presented with extracts from an auditor’s report and be asked to critically appraise the extracts, or challenge the proposed audit opinion.
 Candidates are therefore reminded to ensure they have a sound understanding of the relevant Syllabus and Study Guide and ensure the revision phase in the lead-up to the examination includes plenty of exam-standard question practise, particularly if this is an area of the syllabus which a candidate finds challenging.